front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

         "These cookies allows us to measure the traffic on our contents and hence to improve them.",
       services: [
         {
-          // The name should be the same as mentionned in the `config/analytics.js` file
+          // The name should be the same as mentioned in the `config/analytics.js` file
           name: "google-analytics",
           title: "Google Analytics",
           // display all the cookies managed by Google Analytics